kzndotsh/bloom/README.md

 Before using the following scripts it's recommended to remove the database from SQLite Studio.

 - [ ] type `npm run resetdb` to reset the database to its initial state.
-- [ ] type `npm run ketchup` to hard reset your code to the instructor's remote branch.